-31By traceable I mean it was feasible to generate good data and work evidence based, rather than on an abstract level with philosophical qualitative arguments motivation to treat the other in positive ways [...] and time creates the experience necessary to allow each person to predict how the other will use any shared information.'
+'But they also actively combine to make [...] trust.
+Interaction creates opportunity for the exchange of information, some of which may be confidential.
+Affection creates motivation to treat the other in positive ways [...] and time creates the experience necessary to allow each person to predict how the other will use any shared information.'
 Subsequently Krackhardt echoes the Fischer 1982 critique of inadequate preciseness of definition of the word 'friend'.
 He summarizes with 'But the face validity of the idea that friends are people who like each other, have known each other for a reasonable time, and frequently interact with each other is at least minimally defensible.'